ethhub-io/ethhub/other/ethhub-cftc-response.md

 #### 1. What was the impetus for developing Ether and the Ethereum Network, especially relative to Bitcoin?

-It's first vitally important to disguinsh between Ether and Ethereum.
+It's first vitally important to distinguish between Ether and Ethereum.
 Ethereum is an open-source, blockchain-based computing system.
 Leveraging smart contract (scripting) technology, anyone is able to build and deploy decentralized applications on top of Ethereum.
 This is very attractive for development because you are able to create programs that run exactly as programmed, trustlessly and with no down time.

 Ether is the fundamental cryptocurrency used on the Ethereum network.
 It is used to compensate miners for performing transactions on the network.
 Ether also has many other developing use cases such as money, store of value, and value transfer.